ringanta/terraform-provider-buddy/docs/resources/project_variable.md

 subcategory: ""
 description: |-
   buddy_project_variable manages variable under the project scope.
   Project scoped variable is accessible to all pipelines in the project.
-Use this for variable to distribute a same value to multiple pipelines in the same project.
+Use this variable to store value that needed by multiple pipelines in the same project.
 ---

 # buddy_project_variable (Resource)

 `buddy_project_variable` manages variable under the project scope.

 Project scoped variable is accessible to all pipelines in the project.
-Use this for variable to distribute a same value to multiple pipelines in the same project.
+Use this variable to store value that needed by multiple pipelines in the same project.

 ## Example Usage